Does “sustainable” have to mean “costly”?May 13, 2021

 - 25% of skips that leave site during the construction phase are filled with disposable packaging, including cardboard, timber and plastic

-Of course the real cost savings are seen over the whole life of any product.
-While PVC guttering needs to be discarded after 15-20 years, aluminium is still going strong.
-In most situations, plastic gutters will require the joints to be replaced approximately every 5-7 years and the system will last around 15-20 years.
-The cost, according to The National Schedule of Rates 2019 (NSR Management), of stripping out and repairing a 101mm gutter connector is £17.57 or £21.71 for 131mm for every gutter joint.
-Add in scaffolding and labour costs and that starts to mount up
+According to The National Schedule of Rates 2019 (NSR Management), the cost of stripping out and repairing a 101mm gutter connector is £17.57 or £21.71 for 131mm for every gutter joint.
+Add in scaffolding and labour costs, and that starts to mount up.

-If you’d like to find out more about aluminium as the cost-effective green choice for your next project please visit www.arp-ltd.com or call 0116 289 4400.
+If you’d like to find out more about aluminium as the cost-effective green choice for your next project, contact us today on 0116 289 4400 or request a quote.